-- (1) Form: Subpoenas shall be issued in the name of the Maine Human Rights Commission, shall designate the Commission as recipient of the material or testimony specified, and shall designate a specific time and place for the production of the documents and/or testimony. - (2) When Available: A subpoena may be used to compel testimony or the production of documents whenever there is reasonable cause to believe that those materials or the testimony of the persons are material to the complaint. - (3) Procedure: When the Commission's Executive Director or Commission Counsel determines that there is reasonable cause to believe that testimony or documents being withheld are material to investigation of the complaint, the Executive Director or Commission Counsel may issue a subpoena.
+- (1) Form: Subpoenas shall bhe issued in the name of the State of Maine Maine Human Rights Commission, shall designate the Commission as recipient of the material or testimony specified, and shall designate a specific time and place for the production of the documents and/or testimony. - (2) When Available: A subpoena may be used to compel testimony or the production of documents whenever there is reasonable cause to believe that those materials or the testimony of the persons are material to the complaint the respondent fails or refuses to comply with the provisions of Title 5, § 4612.1. - (3) Procedure: When the Commission's Executive Director or Commission

+Counsel determines that a respondent has failed to comply with the provisions of Title 5, § 4612.1 and hasthere is reasonable cause to believe that testimony or documents being withheld are material to investigation of the complaint, the Executive Director or Commission Counselit shall request its legal counsel to obtain may issue a subpoena.